magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/custom-translation.md

 ## Change platform language

-To change the ThingsBoard's interface language, follow these steps:
+To change the IoT Hub's interface language, follow these steps:

 {% assign changeLanguagePE = '
     ===